ljwolf/ljwolf.github.io/content/post/spatial_acf.md

 Another way to look into this might be to look for clusters of volatility in how the vote changes betwen year to year.
 To do this, we'll be using the quadrants of the [Moran Scatterplot](https://docs.google.com/presentation/d/1ePyu_eDvTUOp7jZc8XnTXbGEYexCGzd1mzpQ7gqksu8/edit#slide=id.g84b4ad007_0_113) to interpret local indicators that show whether some counties are swinging together with their neighbors, or if some counties are swinging in opposition to their neighbors.
 Moran statistics, computable in PySAL, allow us to determine both the relative direction (in terms of more or less Republican) and the neighborhood dynamics (in terms of how the nearby counties move).
-The local moran statistic for a vector of centered observations $z$ is computed:
+The local moran statistic for a vector of centered observations \(z\) is computed:

-$$ I_i = \frac{z_i W_z z}{z'z} $$
+\\[ I\_i = \frac{z\_i W\_z z}{z'z} \\]

 ```python